hl-mrGoose/Luminara/README.md

 <img width="668" height="261" alt="AdvBackdrop" src="https://github.com/user-attachments/assets/0f741fd1-ccf1-4468-bc92-f09c0f4d2405" />

-**🚀 Future Development**
 Luminara is just the beginning.
 Planned updates will expand the holo-systems, add new tools, mechanics, and entire gameplay loops, steadily evolving Minecraft into a fully realized sci-fi adventure.

-✨ Forge your path into the unknown.
+**Forge your path into the unknown.
 Harness the power of Lumenite.
 Explore Deep Space.
-The future is luminous.
+The future is luminous.**